ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### Issuance Proof Verification

-Holder verification of the signature on issuance form is performed using the `Verify` operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.5.2].
+Holder verification of the signature on issuance form is performed using the `Verify` operation from [@!I-D.irtf-cfrg-bbs-signatures, Section 3.5.2].

 This operation utilizes the issuer's public key as `PK`, the proof as